 In early 2012, a year after a massive tsunami severely damaged the Fukushima Daiichi Nuclear Power Plant, I connected with Joy Thompson who, along with her husband Randall, worked as health physicists during the Three Mile Island clean-up.. . .
 Read More

 Fall is definitely here.
 The leaves are finally falling from the trees and in the Pacific Northwest the infamous November winds have started.
 A number of years back, Seattle lost a bridge to those winds and once, in the 70s, a tree fell on my house.

 Here on San Juan Island, the winds have not been too bad.
 Fifty to sixty mile gusts are quite common and we take the wind storms in stride.
-On the other hand, we have another problem.
-All communication to and from the island has ground to a halt. . . .
+On the other hand, we have another problem.. . .
 Read More

 Today, with so much global uncertainly, I thought I would take a look back at “Survival Under Attack” and bring to you a historical perspective from the old Office of Civil Defense.